Wirelextechs/fastnet-mtn-data/replit.md

 - **Security**: Server-side pricing to prevent tampering, Zod schema validation for all inputs, middleware for admin-only route protection, strict status validation, and real-time polling for admin data.
 - **API Endpoints**: Categorized into public (e.g., list packages, create order, Paystack webhook), protected (user authentication), and admin (order/package management, supplier switching, wallet balance).
 - **Payment & Fulfillment Flow**: Orders are created server-side with calculated fees, processed via Paystack, and then automatically fulfilled by the active data supplier.
-- **Multi-Supplier Architecture**: A `supplier-manager` pattern facilitates routing orders to either DataXpress or Hubnet based on an admin-selected active supplier.
-This allows for manual switching and dual wallet monitoring but does not include automatic failover.
+- **Multi-Supplier Architecture**: A `supplier-manager` pattern facilitates routing orders to DataXpress, Hubnet, or DataKazina based on an admin-selected active supplier.
+This allows for manual switching and triple wallet monitoring but does not include automatic failover.

 ## External Dependencies
 - **PostgreSQL (Neon)**: Relational database for all application data.